-Hawaiʻi VEX Robotics Championships Qualifies 8 Robotics Teams for World Event in Dallas, TX
+Hawaiʻi VRC Championships Qualifies 8 Robotics Teams for World Event in Dallas, TX

 HONOLULU (Feb.
 21, 2023) – Sponsored by Hawaiian Electric, the Hawaiʻi VEX Robotics Middle and High School State Championships, held on February 19-20 at Kamehameha Schools – Kapālama, qualified 8 out of 50 Hawaiʻi VEX robotics teams that will advance to the 2023 VEX Robotics World Championships.

 Hawaiʻi middle and high school robotics teams will showcase their game strategy, design and teamwork skills for an opportunity to be crowned world champions at the global event to be held April 25 to May 4 in Dallas, Texas.

 Advancing from Oʻahu are Nānākuli Intermediate School (1 team), Waiʻanae Intermediate School (1 team), Waialua High and Intermediate School (2 teams), Pearl City High School (1 team), Saint Louis School (1 team), Mililani Mechs (1 team).

 At the middle school competition, Nānākuli Intermediate School team earned the VEX Excellence Award, while Waiʻanae Intermediate School and Waialua High & Intermediate School captured the Tournament Champion Award.

 At the high school competition, Waialua High & Intermediate School earned the VEX Excellence Award.
 A team from Saint Louis School captured the Tournament Champion Award with their alliance partner, Mililani Mechs, who also won the Robot Skills Champion Award.
 Pearl City High School earned the Design Award.